sduprey/optimal_transaction_execution/OPTIMAL_ORDER/read_me.txt

 Play section by section the script (to open up figures which contain a lot of graphs).

 It contains a power point to help you present this complex topic.
-Beware you might want to hide some of the slides !!